joda01/imagec-doc/docs/starting/first_steps.md

 A live preview is displayed on the right.
-It shows the resulting object detection after all applied pipelines steps.
+It shows the resulting object segmentation after all applied pipelines steps.
 Changing a parameter will directly change the preview, enabling a fast and easy adjustment and fine-tuning of the settings.
 A live object count is displayed at the bottom of the image.
 Based on image size and the complexity of the selected preprocessing algorithms it could take a couple of seconds for refreshing the preview.
-The preview can additionally be zoomed in and out and a second window with the original image and the processed image side by side further enables smooth detection setting.
+The preview can additionally be zoomed in and out and a second window with the original image and the processed image side by side further enables smooth segmentation setting.

 :::{hint}
 See the section [Pipeline steps](pipeline-steps) for detailed information about the available pipeline steps and their behavior.